systemd/mkosi/mkosi.md

   interpreted relative to the parent directory of the config file that the condition is read from.

+`ImageId=`

+: Matches against the configured image ID.
+If this condition is used and no image ID has been explicitly configured yet, this condition fails.
+Multiple image IDs may be specified, separated by spaces.
+If multiple image IDs are specified, the condition is satisfied if the configured image ID equals any of the specified image IDs.

 ### [Distribution] Section

 `Distribution=`, `--distribution=`, `-d`